-Review of fundamental concepts including notation, rhythm, pitch, and intervals; basic preparation for students wishing to develop music reading skill; may not be applied toward major.
+Review of fundamental music concepts including reading and notation, rhythm, pitch, and intervals; basic preparation for students wishing or needing to develop music reading skill.
+Open to majors and nonmajors.
+Majors need advisor's approval to register.

 108B Listening to Music (3)